asb2m10/MegaDirt/README.md

 ![MegaDirt](assets/logo.png)

 MegaDirt is a re-implementation of [SuperDirt](https://github.com/musikinformatik/SuperDirt) for [TidalCycles](https://github.com/tidalcycles/tidal).
-It is meant to be run into a DAW as a plugin.
+It is meant to be run into a DAW as a plugin (VST3) for those who wants a minimal sampler with midi output.

 To be fair, SuperDirt is a departure from the "classical sampler" where everything is attached to a midi event.
 I think this is a huge asset and should be explored more.
 You can use [TidalCycles](https://tidalcycles.org) to trigger samples into different ways since MegaDirt uses the same OSC protocol.

 * MegaDirt is a proof of concept, use at your own risk.
 It was built to see how fast can SuperDirt be reimplemented in C++ with JUCE to be used as a plugin.
-It expects to use the [Dirt-Sample](https://github.com/tidalcycles/Dirt-Samples) downloaded from SuperDirt quark directory. *
+It expects to use the [Dirt-Sample](https://github.com/tidalcycles/Dirt-Samples) downloaded from SuperDirt quark directory.

-MegaDirt might have those advantage over SuperDirt on Supercolider:
+### MegaDirt might have those advantage over SuperDirt on Supercolider
 * Easier installation.
-MegaDirt can also be run as a standalone application.
+MegaDirt can also be run as a standalone application
-* Easier audio routing from DAW and use DAW audio plugins
+* Easier audio routing from DAW (orbits are plugin buses) and use DAW audio plugins
 * Easier midi routing from DAW and use DAW midi plugins
 * TidalCycle events can be in sync with the DAW timeline (in progress)

+## Things to know

+* Orbits are output buses of the plugin.
+We are limited to 4 bus (orbits).
+Those might have to be enable the extra ones from the DAW.
+* Audio FX (#room) are not yet supported
+* Renoise doesn't seems to render plugin if the editor window is closed

 ### What is implemented from SuperDirt